-Commercial Energy Efficiency.
-Chapter 4 of the IECC-Commercial Provisions contains the energy-efficiency-related requirements for the design and construction of most types of commercial buildings and residential buildings greater than three stories in height above grade.
+Chapter 4 [CE] contains the energy-efficiency-related requirements for the design and construction of most types of commercial buildings and residential buildings greater than three stories in height above grade.
 This chapter defines requirements for the portions of the building and building systems that impact energy use in new commercial construction and new residential construction greater than three stories in height, and promotes the effective use of energy.
 In addition to energy conservation requirements for the building envelope, this chapter contains requirements that impact energy efficiency for the HVAC systems, the electrical systems and the plumbing systems.
-It should be noted, however, that requirements for water flow rates are regulated by the International Plumbing Code.
+It should be noted, however, that requirements are contained in other codes that have an impact on energy conservation.
+For instance, requirements for water flow rates are regulated by the International Plumbing Code.

-Residential Energy Efficiency.
-Chapter 4 of the IECC-Residential Provisions contains the energy-efficiency-related requirements for the design and construction of residential buildings regulated under this code.
+Chapter 4 [RE] contains the energy-efficiency-related requirements for the design and construction of residential buildings regulated under this code.
 It should be noted that the definition of a residential building in this code is unique for this code.
-In this code, a residential building is a detached one- and two-family dwelling and multiple single-family dwellings as well as R-2, R-3 or R-4 buildings three stories or less in height.
+In this code, residential buildings include detached one- and two-family dwellings and multiple single-family dwellings as well as R-2, R-3 or R-4 buildings three stories or less in height.
 All other buildings, including residential buildings greater than three stories in height, are regulated by the energy conservation requirements in the IECC-Commercial Provisions.
 The applicable portions of a residential building must comply with the provisions within this chapter for energy efficiency.
 This chapter defines requirements for the portions of the building and building systems that impact energy use in new residential construction and promotes the effective use of energy.
-The provisions within the chapter promote energy efficiency in the building envelope, the heating and cooling system and the service water heating system of the building.
+The provisions within the chapter promote energy efficiency in the building envelope, the heating and cooling system and the service water-heating system of the building.

-Chapter 5 Existing Buildings.
-Chapter 5 of each set of provisions contains the technical energy efficiency requirements for existing buildings.
+Chapter 5 Existing Buildings

+Chapters 5 [CE] and [RE] contain the technical energy efficiency requirements for existing buildings.
 Chapter 5 provisions address the maintenance of buildings in compliance with the code as well as how additions, alterations, repairs and changes of occupancy need to be addressed from the standpoint of energy efficiency.
 Specific provisions are provided for historic buildings.

-Chapter 6 Referenced Standards.
+Chapter 6 Referenced Standards

 The code contains numerous references to standards that are used to regulate materials and methods of construction.
-Chapter 6 contains a comprehensive list of all standards that are referenced in the code.
+Chapters 6 [CE] and 6 [RE] list all standards referenced in their respective portions of the code.
 The standards are part of the code to the extent of the reference to the standard.
 Compliance with the referenced standard is necessary for compliance with this code.
 By providing specifically adopted standards, the construction and installation requirements necessary for compliance with the code can be readily determined.
 The basis for code compliance is, therefore, established and available on an equal basis to the code official, contractor, designer and owner.